ARMmbed/mbed-client/README.md

     }
 ```

-You can register other resources as well, please check the doxygen documentation for detailed API description.
+You can register other resources as well.
+Please check the doxygen documentation for the detailed API description.

 Apart from the manadatory device obejct, if you would like to register your own customized resources, you can create them and set their values accordingly.

 To do that, please check the API documentation for M2MObject, M2MObjectInstance and M2MResource classes.

-Once you have the registration server object and resources that you want to register, all you need to do is to call the register API and pass the following objects as parameters:
+When you have the registration server object and resources that you want to register, you need to call the register API and pass the following objects as parameters:

 ```
 M2MInterface::register_object(M2MSecurity* register_object, M2MObjectList object_list);
 ```

-Since this is an asynchronous operation, you will receive the result of this operation through a callback defined in `m2minterfaceobserver.h` which you should be handling in your application.
+Because this is an asynchronous operation, you will receive the result of this operation through a callback defined in `m2minterfaceobserver.h` that you are handling in your application.

-If the register operation is successful and the client is able to register all your resources to the mbed Device Server information, your application will receive following callback:
+If the register operation is successful and the client can register all your resources to the mbed Device Server information, your application will receive the following callback:

 ```
 void object_registered(M2MSecurity *server_object, const M2MServer& server)
 ```

-The `M2MSecurity *server_object` informs to which mbed Device Server the client has just registered and `M2MServer &server` contains the data related to mbed Device Server including for example Short ServerID and client registration period.
+The `M2MSecurity *server_object` informs to which mbed Device Server the client has just registered and `M2MServer &server` contains the data related to mbed Device Server including for example the Short ServerID and the client registration period.

 If the registration operation fails for some reason, you will receive the following callback: